git-consensus/github-action-verify-address/README.md

 ```

 NOTE:
-The PR commit message wallet address must be seperated by a space " " character from the message.
+The PR commit message wallet address must be seperated by a separator input (default: space) from the message.
 Example:
 initial commit 0x0...
 (O)